 - Demonstrate critical thinking and analysis skills

-- Develop an ability to evaluate one’s own progress, abilities, strengths, and weakness, and apply this knowledge toward appropriate decision making with respect to health profession career goals and outcome evaluation
+- Develop an ability to evaluate one’s own progress, abilities, strengths, and weakness, and apply this knowledge toward appropriate decision making with respect to health care career goals and outcome evaluation

-The MIHS Mentorship Program is a student-run program where first-year IHS students are paired with a second-year IHS volunteer mentors based on personal and professional compatibility.
+The Interdisciplinary Health Sciences Mentorship Program is a student-run program where first-year Interdisciplinary Health Sciences students are paired with second-year Interdisciplinary Health Sciences volunteer mentors based on personal and professional compatibility.
 The mentor-mentee dynamic facilitates both professional and academic growth where participants learn from their peers.

-This program allows for first-year IHS students to have a personalized resource for questions and advice regarding course selection, study tips, life at Drexel, medical school applications and more.
-Second-year mentors are afforded the opportunity to "pay it forward" and give back to the IHS community that has continued to support them.
+This program allows for first-year Interdisciplinary Health Sciences students to have a personalized resource for questions and advice regarding course selection, study tips, life at Drexel, medical school applications and more.
+Second-year mentors are afforded the opportunity to "pay it forward" and give back to the Interdisciplinary Health Sciences community that has continued to support them.
 Through program meetings and social outings, participants of the MIHS Mentorship Program build collegial relationships to support and guide one another.